Nvidia, ARM, x86 and China’s Battle Royal

 We now have the news that Nvidia is in advance talks about buying ARM Ltd., which designs the ARM instruction set and CPU references designs which are used by mobile phones and tablets all over the world.
 Even some game consoles such as Nintendo Switch and the discontinued handheld PlayStation Vita used ARM processors.

 And of course now we know Apple is switching all their laptops and desktops over to ARM.
 So ARM definitely has some momentum.
 There has been much speculation about where this leaves Intel, AMD and the x86 instruction set architecture which they champion and which has dominated the PC industry for decades.

-Nvidea competitor AMD is however able to compete in this space since they make x86 CPUs.
+Nvidia competitor AMD is however able to compete in this space since they make x86 CPUs.
 Nvidia cannot wrestle their way into this space since they cannot make x86 CPUs due to their restrictive licensing.
-However they could make ARM systems on a chip with a CPU and Nvidea GPU.
-This puts Nvidea’s desire to own ARM into perspective.
+However they could make ARM systems on a chip with a CPU and Nvidia GPU.
+This puts Nvidia’s desire to own ARM into perspective.
 An ARM future they control where x86 is dead is a very lucrative future for them.

 Either way we are at the beginning of a major technology battle pitting the worlds most powerful technology companies and the world’s most powerful countries against each other.

 Computer news has been rather boring for years in my opinion.
 It was more fun in the 80s and early 90s when we had far more architectures fighting for control.
 Now we it looks like we are entering a new battle for dominance between x86, ARM and RISC-V.

 The PC market itself may split between manufacturers siding with Intel and AMD, while others side with ARM.
 Perhaps there will even be some players trying to push RISC-V based PCs.
 But that is too early to tell.
 It would most likely require Microsoft support.